StealthStop/Analyzer/README.md

   -s SAMPLESETSFILE  Sample sets config file
 ```

-A helper script `checkNevents.py` is available to compare the numbers reported in the nEvt job output and the original `sampleSet.cfg`,
+A helper script `checkNevents.py` is available to compare the numbers reported in the `nEvt.py` job output and the original `sampleSet.cfg`,
 whose numbers were sourced directly from the `TreeMaker` repository.
 Discrepancies are printed to screen for investigation.